-Group Financial Statements: Valuation of Queensway Asset
+Group financial statements: Valuation of Queensway asset

 The valuation of the Queensway asset is material to the Council's group financial statements.
-This asset is a regeneration asset with commercial activities in Stevenage town centre that was undergoing regeneration as of 31 March 2020.
+This asset is a regeneration as set with commercial activities in Stevenage town centre that was undergoing regeneration as of 31 March 2020.
 The valuation of this asset is based on future expected cash flows that Queensway LLP will receive from its tenants.
-As the asset is undergoing regeneration, and the uncertain economic environment as a result of the COVID-19 pandemic, there are an increased number of assumptions and estimates that underpin the valuation of this asset.
-As such the valuation of this asset in particular is susceptible to material misstatement.
+As the asset is undergoing regeneration, and the economic environment is uncertain as a result of the COVID-19 pandemic, there are an increased number of assumptions and estimates that underpin the valuation of this asset.
+As such, the valuation of this asset in particular is susceptible to material misstatement.

-The value of the Queensway asset recognised in the Council's group financial statements is £11.73m.
+The value of the Queensway asset recognised in the Council's group financial statements is £11.73 million.